Resveratrol Benefits for Heart Health: The French Paradox Compound That Actually Works (But Here’s What Studies Really Show)

 In animal models, resveratrol can enhance the regeneration of parts of necrosis or pathological myocardial, through neo-angiogenesis and the creation of cardiac stem cells.
 Administration of 50 mg/kg body weight/day appears to be effective in the treatment of ischemic heart disease (5).

-Clinical trials in which resveratrol administration has had positive effects on stable angina, acute coronary syndromes, and myocardial infarction are minimal.
 Additional studies suggest that resveratrol may have cardio-protective properties through the increase of adiponectin (a hormone involved in glucose metabolism and determines fat accumulation in the body) and inhibition of plasminogen activator inhibitor-1 (glycoprotein acting as a pro-thrombotic agent) (6)

 Trans-Reseratrol Powder, 5 Ounces